akaStanley/NixieClock/README.md

 ![Elegant](/Images/legs2.jpg)

 ## Tubes!
-Turns out you can get unlucky and your vintage tubes will just _die_ one day...They aren't getting any cheaper to replace.
+Like any old electronics one day they will _stop working_ ... and they aren't getting any cheaper to repair.
 In 2020, the larger IN-18 tubes were 50$ each, and the smaller IN-8-2 were a measly 18$.
-Shipped from a random wearhouse in Belarus.
+Shipped from a wearhouse in Belarus.
+Flash forward to 2025, and the large tubes are 85$ and the small IN-8-2 are now retailing for 25$ each.
 ![IN-8-2 on the left, IN-18 on the right](/Images/Tubes.jpg)

 ![Tube testing, hoping to bring one back from the dead](/Images/TubeTesting.JPG)